douggreen/drupal-composer-installer/README.md

 ### drupal-modules - map of packages to directories.

 * drupal/* : contrib, by default all drupal modules are installed in {drupal-root}/sites/all/modules/contrib or {drupal-root}/sites/all/modules/custom.
-Additional directories can be specified
+Additional directories can be specified.

 ```
   "extra": {